 Additionally, the exploration of charge space and its relevance for the origins of the double copy~\cite{Bern:2010ue} and KLT relations~\cite{Kawai:1985xq} is warranted, as a dual Lorentz symmetry~\cite{Cheung:2016say,Cheung:2017kzx} is found between spacetime and charge space.
 The notion of $\mathfrak{so}_8$ triality~\cite{Baez:2009xt} and $\mathfrak{so}_{1,9}$ charge space is suggestive of a new type of supersymmetry.
 If these models do allow for supersymmetry, it is clear that it is a type of charge space supersymmetry, rather than spacetime supersymmetry.
 This seems to differ, as additional unphysical superparticles are not needed to be introduced.
 This may suggest a way to break spacetime supersymmetry while preserving a charge space (i.e. internal) supersymmetry.
 However, it still remains unclear if these models actually contain supersymmetry or not, which should be investigated further.

-Finally, the magic star algebras occurring in exceptional periodicity allow for a natural way to generalize $\mathfrak{e}_{8(-24)}$ that is distinct from the infinite-dimensional Kac-Moody algebras~\cite{Truini:2017jiy,Truini:2018bbd}.
+Finally, the algebras occurring in exceptional periodicity (and stemming from suitable generalizations of the magic star projection) allow for a natural way to generalize $\mathfrak{e}_{8(-24)}$ that is distinct from the infinite-dimensional Kac-Moody algebras~\cite{Truini:2017jiy,Truini:2018bbd}.
 Given their apparent ability to describe a monstrous M-theory that adds fermions to bosonic M-theory~\cite{Rios:2019rfc}, further work is warranted to study BSM physics in relation to brane dynamics similar to those studied in generalizations of M-theory, such as F-theory and beyond~\cite{Vafa:1996xn,Bars:1996ab,Bars:1997ug,Rudychev:1997ui,Bars:2010zw,Rios:2018lhc}.